-Table 30 L MWH dosage in renal impairment
+Table 32 LMWH dosage in renal impairment

 CrCl (mL/min) Dosage of LMWH recommended

 >60 full dose

 50-60 70% of the weight-based dose

 40-50 60% of the weight-based dose

 30-40 50% of the weight-based dose

-≤30 Use unfractionated heparin (1)
+<30 Use unfractionated heparin (1)

-4.)
-If the substitution of a substitution of the first state of the substitution of the

-- If the creatinine clearance is <30 mL/minute, discuss with Consultant.
+If the creatinine clearance is <30 mL/minute, discuss with Consultant.
 Unfractionated heparin should be given in this situation with close monitoring (see below).
 Unfractionated heparin can be reliably reversed by protamine sulphate if abnormal bleeding occurs.
-See Heparin Overdosage (see page 131). - Dosage according to weight: this is controversial with conflicting evidence in the medical literature.
-We have adopted a pragmatic approach and tried to avoid over- or under-dosage and to avoid giving too large a single dose.
-For patients at extremes of weight, we recommend using anti-Xa levels to guide dosage after the third dose. - Patients weighing <45 kg or >130 kg give enoxaparin 1 mg/kg q12h SC.
+See Heparin Overdosage on page 137.
+Dosage in extremes of weight

+- This is controversial with conflicting evidence in the medical literature.
+We have adopted a pragmatic approach and tried to avoid over- or under-dosage and to avoid giving too large a single dose. - For patients at extremes of weight, we recommend using anti-Xa levels to guide dosage after the third dose.